trackpadpro/tppsss/.github/README.md

 ## Building & Running

-Only tested on Windows 10.
+Only tested on Windows 10

 ### Prerequisites

-Terminal (PowerShell recommended if running the bootstrap)
+Terminal

 Git

-CMake
+CMake with a build tool

+C/C++ compiler

+cURL library
+* if none or not found, use buildDeps branch

 ### Build Commands